 Nevada State College has joined other colleges and universities across the nation in encouraging the elimination of alcohol and other drug abuse on our campus and in our community.
-The substance abuse policy adopted by the college supports the belief that the unlawful possession or use of drugs, including alcohol, and the abuse of alcohol and any drug by students constitutes a grave threat to their physical and mental well-being, and significantly impedes the processes of learning and personal development.
+This policy supports the belief that the unlawful possession or use of drugs, including alcohol, and the abuse of alcohol and any drug by students constitutes a grave threat to their physical and mental well-being, and significantly impedes the processes of learning and personal development.
 While the majority of adults who drink alcohol do so in an acceptable and responsible manner, there is a substantial number who misuse and abuse alcohol, with resulting problems in health, academic, and vocational performance, social and personal relationships, and financial and legal areas.

 The use or possession of illegal and/or unauthorized drugs and drug paraphernalia is strictly prohibited.

 A student involved in violations of college standards of conduct will be required (unless expelled from the college) to participate in an education and assessment process as a condition of continued association with the institution.
 The following sanctions are presented as guidelines, indicating the range and progression of sanctions–from educational programs through expulsion.
-These sanctions are applied on a case-by-case basis, depending on the specific nature of the alcohol and drug violation.
-Each student’s case is evaluated in terms of that student’s level of risk posed (health or danger to self and others) by the substance abuse.
+These sanctions are applied on a case by case basis, depending on the specific nature of the alcohol and drug violation.
+Each student’s case is evaluated in terms of that student’s level of risk posed (health or danger to self and others) by his or her substance abuse.

 For violations involving alcohol, sanctions might include:

 For violations involving the possession or use of drugs, sanctions might include:

 For violations involving the sale of drugs, sanctions might include: